How to Get SMART About Goal Setting

 However, even though quick fixes won’t bring you closer to achieving your long-term goals, short-term tactics need to be developed in order to keep you on course for success.
 Confused yet?
 Stay with me.
 Although it’s true you want to think about changing your behavior for the long haul, SMART goals are helpful for keeping us focused on doing the things that bring us closer to our goal and staying away from the self-destructive behaviors we may revert to in absence of a plan.

-Setting Short-Term SMART Goals Helps you Achieve your Mid- and Long-Term Goals
+Short-Term SMART Goals Help You Achieve Mid- and Long-Term Goals

 Most people know what they should be doing for better health, but actually doing it gets difficult.
 By learning about SMART goals and how to set them specifically for your health and wellness objectives, you’re more likely to get the healthier lifestyle you want.